Sampling on Paley-Wiener spaces on graphs, with particular focus on the infinite-dimensional case: Overview and motivations

-for all $f \in P W_\omega(G)$. \end{theorem} Let us make two remarks on the theorem. \begin{enumerate} \item The chain of inequalities \ref{PesIneq} is the frame chain of inequalities we are looking for: we just need to square it and then write $f(u)$ as $\left<f, \theta_u\right>$; \item If $U$ is a uniqueness set for $PW_\omega(G)$, then is a norm for $PW_\omega(G)$: it is obviously a seminorm, but since $U$ is a uniqueness set, this means that if $\restr{f}{U}\equiv 0$, then $f \equiv 0$. \end{enumerate} Remark 2 is what is exploited in \cite{PW1} to prove Theorem \ref{teoPes}, by using the closed graph theorem applied to the identity operator between $(PW_\omega(G), \|\cdot\|_2)$ and $(PW_\omega(G), \|\cdot\|_U)$.
+for all $f \in P W_\omega(G)$. \end{theorem} Let us make two remarks on the theorem. \begin{enumerate} \item The chain of inequalities \eqref{PesIneq} is the frame chain of inequalities we are looking for: we just need to square it and then write $f(u)$ as $\left<f, \theta_u\right>$; \item If $U$ is a uniqueness set for $PW_\omega(G)$, then is a norm for $PW_\omega(G)$: it is obviously a seminorm, but since $U$ is a uniqueness set, this means that if $\restr{f}{U}\equiv 0$, then $f \equiv 0$. \end{enumerate} Remark 2 is what is exploited in \cite{PW1} to prove Theorem \ref{teoPes}, by using the closed graph theorem applied to the identity operator between $(PW_\omega(G), \|\cdot\|_2)$ and $(PW_\omega(G), \|\cdot\|_U)$.
 However, this theorem only works for Banach spaces, and we do not know whether or not $(PW_\omega(G), \|\cdot\|_U)$ is complete.
-This is probably the reason why the statement of Theorem \ref{teoPes} is corrected in the Erratum \cite{PW2}, by adding the crucial assumption that the space $PW_\omega(G)$ must be finite-dimensional.
+This is presumably the reason why the statement of Theorem \ref{teoPes} is corrected in the Erratum \cite{PW2}, by adding the crucial assumption that the space $PW_\omega(G)$ must be finite-dimensional.
 This assumption makes the proof trivial since all the norms defined on a finite-dimensional vector space are equivalent.
-However, this also makes the results of this theorem far less interesting: the most studied graphs in harmonic analysis (like homogeneous trees - see e.g. \cite{figa}- and $\mathbb{Z}^n$-lattices) all have infinite-dimensional Paley-Wiener spaces.
+However, this also makes the results of this theorem far less interesting: the most studied graphs in harmonic analysis (like homogeneous trees - see e.g. \cite{figa}- and $\mathbb{Z}^n$-lattices) all have infinite-dimensional Paley--Wiener spaces.
 Thus, our goal must be finding a sampling theorem that would allow for robust reconstruction in the infinite-dimensional scenario.
 In the next section, we are going to provide such a theorem.
+Before that, we will explicitly state the definition of sampling sets.

+\begin{definition} (Sampling set).
+We say that the set $W \subseteq V$ is a sampling set for the Paley--Wiener space $PW_\omega(G)$ if the following chain of inequalities holds for some $c_\omega>0$: